Dangerous Goods Definition

 UN ID Number

-Understanding and utilizing UN DG numbers is extremely important for anyone planning on procuring, transporting and storing any substance that might be considered dangerous goods.
+Understanding and utilising UN DG numbers is extremely important for anyone planning on procuring, transporting and storing any substance that might be considered dangerous goods.
 DG numbers are extremely specific to material or chemical composition, and referencing a DG number across the Dangerous Goods List will quickly inform handlers of labelling requirements, packing instructions and limits for different forms of transport, hazard class, special handling needs, and if there are potential secondary hazards such as reacting to other substances.

 To enhance the safe handling and transport of goods, users must correctly and accurately identify the UN Number.
 UN Numbers can be found on the Dangerous Goods List in the first column next to the corresponding DG item.
 The UN DG number is extremely specific, and many DG items with similar sounding names might have different ID numbers.
 When determining the ID number, users must use the accurate, full name of the DG item, and may even need to denote the percentages of its chemical composition or even the size of its packaging.